rogerxaic/EventStreams/eventstreams073.md

 ## Consumers

 A consumer reads messages from one or more topics and processes them.
-The difference between a consumer's current position and the newest message on a partition is known as offset lag.
+The difference between a consumer's current position and the newest message on a partition is known as the offset lag.

 If the lag increases over time, it is a sign that the consumer is not able to keep up.
 Over the short term, this is not an issue but eventually the consumer could miss messages if the retention period is exceeded.